1. The Unification of Sun Myung Moon by Jane Day Mook

 This photo is not in the book:

 ▲ The 1943 graduating class of the Technical High School, Electrical Engineering Department.
 The school was affiliated with Waseda University in Tokyo.
-The date is probably September 18th.
+The date is given as September 18th in Michael Breen’s book, Sun Myung Moon, the early years.
 Sun Myung Moon is standing in the center, near the back, indicated with an arrow.

 Regarding this point, “The History of the Unification Church” states: